Critical configurations for three projective views: Background

-We will refer to such a projection and its projection center $p$ as a \emph{camera} and its \emph{camera center}.
-Following this theme, we will sometimes refer to points in $\p3$ as \emph{space points} and points in $\p2$ as \emph{image points}.
-Similarly, $\p2$ will sometimes be referred to as an \emph{image}.
+We refer to such a projection and its projection center $p$ as a \emph{camera} and its \emph{camera center} in $\p3$ (following established terminology, we use the words \emph{camera} and \emph{view} interchangeably).
+Following this theme, we refer to points in $\p3$ as \emph{space points} and points in $\p2$ as \emph{image points}.
+Similarly, $\p2$ will be referred to as an \emph{image}.

-Once a frame of coordinates is chosen in $\p3$ and $\p2$, a camera can be represented by a $3\times4$ matrix of full rank, called the \emph{camera matrix}.
+Once coordinates are chosen in $\p3$ and $\p2$, a camera can be represented by a $3\times4$ matrix of full rank called the \emph{camera matrix}.
 The camera center is then given as the kernel of the matrix.
-For the most part, we will make no distinction between a camera and its camera matrix, referring to both simply as cameras.
-We will be using the \emph{real projective pinhole camera model}, meaning that we require the camera matrix to be of full rank and to have only real entries.
+For the most part, we make no distinction between a camera and its camera matrix, referring to both simply as cameras.
+We use the \emph{real projective pinhole camera model}, meaning that we require a camera matrix to be of full rank and to have only real entries.

+\begin{remark} Throughout the paper, whenever we talk about cameras it is to be understood that a choice of coordinates has been made, both on the images and 3-space. \end{remark}

-Since the map $P$ is not defined at the camera center $p$, it is not a morphism.
-This problem can be easily mended by taking the blow-up.
-Let $\widetilde{\p3}$ be the blow-up of $\p3$ in the camera center of $P$.
+Since the map $P'$ is not defined at the camera center $p$, it is not a morphism.
+This problem can be mended by taking the blow-up.
+Let $\Bl_{P}(\p3)$ be the blow-up of $\p3$ in the camera center of $P'$.
 We then get the following diagram:

-where $\pi$ denotes the blow-down of $\widetilde{\p3}$.
-This gives us a morphism from $\widetilde{\p3}$ to $\p2$.
-For ease of notation, we will retain the symbol $P$ and the names \emph{camera} and \emph{camera center}, although one should note that in $\widetilde{\p3}$ the camera center is no longer a point, but an exceptional divisor.
+where $\pi_P$ denotes the blow-down of $\Bl_{P}(\p3)$.
+This gives a morphism from $\Bl_{P}(\p3)$ to $\p2$.
+We denote the cameras by $P'$ when talking about rational maps and $P$ when talking about morphisms (see diagram above).
+For ease of notation, we retain the names \emph{camera} and \emph{camera center}, although one should note that in $\Bl_{P}(\p3)$ the camera center is no longer a point, but an exceptional divisor. \begin{definition} A set of cameras $P_i$ is said to have \emph{collinear camera centers} if the camera centers of $P_i'$ lie on a line. \end{definition}

-\begin{remark} We use the blow-up for the sake of mathematical rigor, but a reader unfamiliar with the concept is free to think of $\widetilde{\p3}$ simply as $\p3$.
-Indeed, since many of our arguments will be geometric in nature, it might be wise even for those familiar with blow-ups to think of $\p3$ for the sake of intuition. \end{remark}
+\begin{remark} Throughout the paper, when dealing with multiple cameras, we assume that all camera centers are distinct. \end{remark}